Associates in Mental Health & Developmental Disabilities, Inc. (AMHDD)

 Bio-psychosocial assessments, needs assessments, psychological assessments, psychiatric assessments, outpatient counseling, individual/family/group therapy, crisis intervention, rape counseling, problem-solving solution therapy, certified psychiatric screening therapy, social development skills, cognitive interventions / RET/values clarification, behavioral interventions, contingency management/shaping, behavior modification/parenting skills, communication skills/anger management skills, developmental disabilities intervention skills, client-centered therapy / existential therapy, Gestalt therapy / individual therapy skills, directive therapy/insight therapy, group therapy skills, supportive therapy, case conceptualization, and diversity issues in therapy.

-Our Qualified Experienced Professional Staff: Doctoral, Masters, (Licensed & Certified), Bachelors, AA Degreed Level Clinicians, Para-Professionals & Behavioral Assistants provides Quality Supervision to address the needs of clients along with addressing the many needs of their family members.
+Our Qualified Experienced Professional Staff: Doctoral, Masters, (Licensed & Certified), Bachelors, AA Degreed Level Clinicians, Para-Professionals, and Behavioral Assistants provide quality supervision to address the needs of clients along with addressing the many needs of their family members.
 Our staff is committed to serving our clients in a caring and competent manner.
 The overall goal though is to assist with the normalization process and community adjustment, which is the key to Productive Services.
 Our agency invests in the professional development of its staff to promote effective Mental Health practices, interests, and talents.

 - Intensive In-Community (IIC)